+Art History: Penny Jolly

+English: Kate Greenspan

+French: Marc-André Wiesmann

+Government: Timothy Burns

+History: Dovid Bourn

+History: David Baum

+Philosophy: Francisco Gonzalez

+Religion: Nicola Denzey

-Art and Art History: Penny Jolly English: Kate Greenspan Foreign Languages and Literatures: Marc- André Wiesmann Government: Timothy Burns History: David Baum Philosophy and Religion: Nicola Denzey, Francisco Gonzalez The mission of the Classics Department is to help shape the future of our students through the study of the past.
+The mission of the Classics Department is to help shape the future of our students through the study of the past.
 By using interdisciplinary methodologies, students examine and explicate the languages, literatures, histories, religions, cultures, art, and artifacts of the peoples of the ancient Mediterranean.
 Students apply multi- and cross-cultural perspectives to gender, ethnic, and social issues in order to gain insight into the cultures of the classical world.
 In reading Greek and Latin prose and poetry, both in the original languages and in translation, students contextualize works of literature in their larger cultural and historical settings and recognize their significance in the past and their relevance for the present and future.
-Students conduct research by traditional and digital methods in order to present oral and written arguments supported by primary sources, theoretical constructs, and established scholarship.
+Students conduct research by traditional and digital methods in order to present oral and written arguments supported by primary sources. theoretical constructs, and established scholarship.
 In acquiring these critical and analytical skills, classics majors prepare themselves for life beyond college both on the personal and professional level.
 Professional opportunities can include careers in education, communication, arts, law and government, and library sciences.

 Both a major and a minor are available in classics.
 Skidmore is a member of the Intercollegiate Center for Classical Studies in Rome, which offers juniors the opportunity to study classical antiquity in Italy.
 Other semester and summer study programs in Italy, Greece, and other countries may be arranged with the help of the chair of classics.
-Students may fulfill the foreign language requirement by successfully completing Intermediate Latin II or Intermediate Greek II.
-THE CLASSICS MAJOR: A minimum of nine courses beyond the elementary language level are required for the major.
-They must include the following: - Reading proficiency of Greek or Latin at the advanced level, demonstrated by completion of two of the following: CL301, 302, 307, or 308.
-Study in both Greek and Latin is highly desirable. - 2.
-CL200 - Two courses in area studies, neither from the same cluster: - A. Classical Literature in Translation: CL220, 222, 223, 224, 226. - B. Ancient Art History: AH212, 222, 223, 232. - C. Greek and Roman History, Philosophy or Religion: HI201, 202; LS2 124, 156, 180; PH203: RE201, 202 - 4.
-Two 300-level courses:
+Students may fulfill the foreign language requirement by successfully completing any course in Greek or Latin.

+THE CLASSICS MAJOR: Thirty credit hours, including a minimum of

+- Reading proficiency of Greek or Latin at the 300-level demonstrated by completion of two of the following: CL310, 311, or CG310, 311.
+Students may enroll in 310 and 311 courses more than once with permission.

+- 2. Gateway course: CC200

+- One course from each of the following clusters:

+- a.
+Literature: CC220, 222, 223, 224b.
+History: HI201, 202; CC226; LS2-124

+- c.
+Art History: AH222, 223; LS2-180

+- 4. CC365 or HI361F

+- 5. CC290.